 Such practice prevents money laundering, terrorist financing, and tax evasion.
 The KYC implementation has led to the gradual prohibition of servicing anonymous bank accounts.
 KYC procedures are created to help financial institutions better verify their customers and monitor transaction risks.
 Among them, the main ones can be distinguished:

-Anti-Money Laundering (AML) is a more extensive term which firstly means anti-money laundering and counter-terrorist financing and counter-weapons of mass destruction financing.
+Anti-Money Laundering (AML) is a more extensive term that firstly means anti-money laundering and counter-terrorist financing and counter-weapons of mass destruction financing.

 The AML process includes:

-These steps should help to identify and seize illegal funds and to prevent scam.
+These steps should help to identify and seize illegal funds and to prevent scams.

 Often the terms are confused or used interchangeably, but it’s incorrect.

 - regulatory authorities use the terms AML, viz. anti-money laundering and terrorist financing;